I love the challenge of a complex problem and the process of envisioning and implementing a plan to address it.

 At the end of the day, I'm motivated by one thing: making people's lives better through design.

 I like science and math, but I learn so much more when I get my hands dirty.
 I am a firm believer in an iterative, human-centered design process.
 Check out my portfolio to read more about my work and process.

-As a graduate researcher at the MIT CADlab, I'm exploring how crowdsourcing can be used to improve organizations' internal product design and development processes.
-I'm working to understand crowdsourcing's role in early-stage product development and identifying the conditions and resources needed to make crowdsourcing work (or fail).
-In addition to my research, I spent one year working with GE Global Research designing a web platform to crowdsource vehicle designs for the US military.
+As a graduate researcher at the MIT CADlab, I explored how crowdsourcing can be used to improve organizations' internal product design and development processes.
+My research studied the collective creativity of crowds and revealed that crowd diversity and collaboration can increase the crowd's creativity.
+I also spent one year working with GE Global Research designing a web platform to crowdsource vehicle designs for the US military.